Brandon Lowe Player Props: Rays vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox pitching staff is 12th in the league with a collective nine strikeouts per nine innings.
+- The 9.1 strikeouts per nine innings compiled by the Red Sox pitching staff ranks 12th in the league.

-- The Red Sox have the 16th-ranked team ERA among all MLB pitching staffs (4.55).
+- The Red Sox's 4.73 team ERA ranks 17th among all MLB pitching staffs.

-- The Red Sox rank 22nd in baseball in home runs allowed (15 total, 1.5 per game).
+- Red Sox pitchers combine to surrender 19 total home runs at a rate of 1.7 per game (to rank 25th in baseball).

-- Whitlock gets the call to start for the Red Sox, his first of the season.
+- Sale (1-0) takes the mound for the Red Sox to make his third start this season.

-- The 26-year-old right-hander came out of the bullpen and threw one scoreless inning when he last appeared Friday, Sept.
-16 against the Kansas City Royals.
+- The lefty last pitched on Thursday against the Detroit Tigers, when he tossed five innings, allowing three earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.